updated July 2021

 How do you walk into a room of strangers and make new friends?

-That’s why networking events, everything from conference cocktail hours to Chamber of Commerce breakfasts to industry meet-ups, fill so many of us with dread.
+That’s why networking events, everything from conference cocktail hours to Chamber of Commerce breakfasts to online networking lunches, fill so many of us with dread.
 In fact, it’s why so many of us skip them altogether.

 But what if there was an easy tool that would allow you to start and build new connections easily?